DIVD-NL/web-csirt/cases/DIVD-2024-00019/organisation-icedid-bot.md

 ---
 layout: page
 case: DIVD-2024-00019
-title: Recommendations for organisation of which systems in their network conencted to the IcedID botname taken down during operation Endgame
+title: Recommendations for organisation of which systems in their network connected to the IcedID botname taken down during operation Endgame
 excerpt: This page contains recommendation for organisations that have received a notification from us about IcedId associated systems
 redirect_from:  /DIVD-2024-00019/organisation-icedid-bot/
 ---
 This page is a sub page of the case file for case [DIVD-2025-00019 - Victim Notification Operation Endgame](/DIVD-2024-00019/), which contains the general information about this case.